Never Enough: The Neuroscience & Experience of AddictionTuesday, 24 March, 2020 6:30 pm

 Pearl Stable 303 Pearl Pkwy, San Antonio, TX 78215, USA

 What is different about the brain of addicts even before they pick up a drink or drug?
-Join Judith Grisel, PhD (Bucknell), a behavioral neurologist and recovering addict, as she shares what she and other scientists have discovered about the inner workings of addiction.
-And revelations from her personal journey: how drugs work, the hold they can have on the brain, and the surprising way to combat today's epidemic of addiction.
+Join Judith Grisel, PhD (Bucknell), a behavioral neuroscientist and recovering addict, as she reveals what she and other scientists have discovered about the inner workings of addiction.
+Dr. Grisel will share revelations from her personal journey: how drugs work, the hold they can have on the brain, and the surprising way to combat today's epidemic of addiction.

 FREE - Mind Science Foundation Members - Click HERE to join!

 PLEASE NOTE: Tickets purchased within one week of event will be held at will call.

 5:30pm - Member Reception

 Judith Grisel, PhD